buildingsareheavy/buildingsareheavy.com/writing/floating-labels.md

 ## What & Why

-I've been using [Vuetify](https://vuetifyjs.com/) for a few projects and to be honest it seems to take way longer to prototype something that by scratch.
+I've been using [Vuetify](https://vuetifyjs.com/) for a few projects and to be honest it seems to take way longer to prototype something than by scratch.
 However, I do love the [text field components](https://vuetifyjs.com/en/components/text-fields#text-fields) that it has for `input` and `label` tags., called _"floating labels"_.
 So I wanted to see if I could create my own versions, and maybe build some reuseable Vue components of my own.
 It turns out I can do it all in pure CSS.

 ## What I learned

 Although the animations are pretty straight forward, there are few variables to consider that made each example different.
 For example, on the `.fl-outline` example, there is no easy way to allow the focused label to break up the border without specifying the background color or doing some weird hack.
-I also learned and refreshed myself on a lot about acessibilty and HTML5 validation.
+I also learned and refreshed myself on a lot about accessibility and HTML5 validation.

 **NOTE:** I know it's not the best for refactoring, but I purposefully rewrote each example, instead of having common css.
 In practice I'd want to keep things dry, but I also wanted to see the code together rather than jumping back and forth.